andreasvarga/MatrixPencils.jl/docs/src/index.md

 [3]   A. Varga, Solving Fault Diagnosis Problems – Linear Synthesis Techniques, Vol. 84 of Studies in Systems, Decision and Control, Springer International Publishing, 2017.

 [4] P. Van Dooreen, The generalized eigenstructure problem in linear system theory, IEEE Transactions on Automatic Control, vol. AC-26, pp. 111-129, 1981.

 [5] P. Van Dooren and P. Dewilde, The eigenstructure of an arbitrary polynomial matrix: computational aspects, Linear Algebra Appl., 50 (1983), pp. 545–579.

-[6] F. Dopico, M. C. Quintana, and P. Van Dooren, Linear system matrices of rational transfer tunctions, (submitted 2020).
+[6] F.M.
+Dopico, M.C.
+Quintana and P. Van Dooren, Linear system matrices of rational transfer functions, to appear in "Realization and Model Reduction of Dynamical Systems", A Festschrift to honor the 70th birthday of Thanos Antoulas", Springer-Verlag. [arXiv: 1903.05016](https://arxiv.org/pdf/1903.05016.pdf)

 [7] G. Verghese, B. Lévy, and T. Kailath, A generalized state-space for singular systems, IEEE Trans.
 Automat.
 Control, 26 (1981), pp. 811–831.

 [8] G. Verghese, P. Van Dooren, and T. Kailath, Properties of the system matrix of a generalized state- space system, Int.
-J. Control, 30 (1979), pp. 235–243,
+J. Control, 30 (1979), pp. 235–243.

 [9] G. Verghese, Comments on ‘Properties of the system matrix of a generalized state-space system’, Int.
 J. Control, Vol.31(5) (1980) 1007–1009.